BartoszPiotrowski/tensorflow-save-in-python-load-in-cpp/README.md

-# Train Tensorflow model in Python and load it in C++.
+# Train Tensorflow model in Python and load it in C++

-The repo contains two simplistic examples of training model in Python and loadin it i C++, according to two available methods.
+The repo contains two simplistic examples of training model in Python and loading it in C++, according to two available methods.

 ## Requirements on Python side
-Tensorflow 1.15
+- tensorflow 1.13 -- 1.15

 ## Requirements on C++ side
 First make sure you have Bazel installed.
-Then, clone Tensorflow repo:
+Then, clone the Tensorflow repo:
 ```
 cd ..
 git clone https://github.com/tensorflow/tensorflow